Changissnz/selfinterest/README.md

 technically understood to the extent of scientific formulae that predict the gravitional pull of the planet on objects both falling towards and resting on it.
-Cognition, in tasks that do not solely focus on the force of gravity, could instead equate gravity with planet Earth and still generate thoughts of qualities acceptable enough for actions to take place for the intended effects.
+Cognition, in tasks that do not solely focus on the force of gravity, could instead equate gravity with planet Earth and still generate thoughts of quality acceptable enough for actions to take place for the intended effects.